ShaneeexD/KCD-2-Dice-Calc/README.md

 - Probability distribution for all numbers
 - Weighted score based on your preferences

+### Strategy Calculator Tab

+1. Select the number of dice to use (1-6)
+2. Choose the number of simulations to run (more = more accurate but slower)
+3. Toggle "Exhaustive Mode" to test all possible combinations (slower but more thorough)
+4. Click "Calculate Optimal Strategy" to begin simulation

+The results will show:
+- Best dice combination for maximum expected score
+- Expected score and bust rate
+- Average number of rolls per turn
+- Strategy comparison table

 ## Saving Your Data

-Your inventory is automatically saved when you click "Save Inventory" and will be reloaded the next time you run the application.
+Your inventory is automatically saved when you close the application or click "Save Inventory".

-## Calculation Method
+## Calculation Methods

+### Target Calculator
-The current algorithm uses a greedy approach to select dice that maximize the probability of rolling your target numbers based on their weights.
-Future updates may include more sophisticated algorithms for improved recommendations.
+Uses probability analysis to find dice combinations that maximize the chance of rolling specific target numbers based on their weights.

+### Strategy Calculator
+Runs thousands of simulated turns using different strategies to determine the optimal dice combination and playing strategy.
+The simulation considers:
+- Expected score per turn
+- Bust rate
+- Average number of rolls
+- Maximum observed score

+## Performance Notes

+- The Strategy Calculator can be resource-intensive with many dice combinations
+- Progress is shown in real-time, including combinations tested per minute and estimated time remaining
+- You can cancel a running calculation at any time